 The vaccine leads to the development of immunity against only 3 strains of the virus

-influenza contained in the preparation or against strains similar to those indicated.
+influenza contained in the drug or against strains similar to those indicated.

-Vaxigrip does not provide the formation of immunity against influenza in case of
+Vaxigrip does not provide immunity against influenza when

-vaccinations in the incubation period of the disease, as well as against influenza,
+vaccinations during the incubation period of the disease, as well as against influenza,

 caused by other strains of the virus .
 Vaxigrip does not shape development